This Simple Winter Salad with Apple and Pomegranate is comforting and hearty and perfect for lunch or a light dinner.

 1. Preheat oven to 375 degrees and line baking sheets with parchment paper.

 2. Add cut beets to one baking sheet and toss with 1 tablespoon oil, ¼ teaspoon salt, and ¼ teaspoon pepper (or as much as you’d like).
 Add to the middle rack of the oven.

-3. Add carrots, apple, parsnip, and thyme to other baking sheet and combine with 1 tbsp extra virgin olive oil, 1/2 tsp salt and 1/4 tsp pepper and mix well.
+3. Add carrots, apple, parsnip, and thyme to other baking sheet and combine with 1 tablespoon extra virgin olive oil, ½ teaspoon salt and ¼ teaspoon pepper and mix well.
 Add to the lower rack of the oven.
 Roast both vegetable trays until soft – about 25-30 minutes, giving a toss halfway through.

 5. When vegetables are done set aside to cool for a few minutes.